davidguttman/syynteractive_101/readme.md

-This page can be found at:  [https://github.com/davidguttman/syynteractive_101/blob/master/readme.md](https://github.com/davidguttman/syynteractive_101/blob/master/readme.md)
+This page can be found at:  <https://github.com/davidguttman/syynteractive_101/blob/master/readme.md>

 ---

 # Interactive Visuals 101

+* Intro
 * Getting up and running
 * Drawing to the Canvas
 * Mouse and Keyboard Interactivity